Minnesota-Duluth: 2018 NCAA Champions

 The NCAA Hockey season has reached its end.
 Over the course of seven months, 60 teams were boiled down to just two, and Saturday night, two became one.
 The University of Minnesota-Duluth Bulldogs (UMD) topped the Notre Dame Fighting Irish, taking home the program’s second national championship in its history.

-It seemed as though the Bulldogs felt the full force of the home crowd behind them—the entire tournament was, after all, played at the Xcel Energy Center in St. Paul, Minnesota.
+It seemed as though the Bulldogs felt the full force of the home crowd behind them—the final four was, after all, played at the Xcel Energy Center in St. Paul, Minnesota.
 In fact, the team’s first national title was won on the very same sheet of ice back in 2011.

 It was UMD’s second appearance in the last game of the college hockey season two years running.
 Last year, heartbreak struck as the Bulldogs fell to the University of Denver Pioneers by a score of 3-2.
 To get to the final stage, it was Notre Dame whom Denver needed to power through, and they did so by a score of 6-1.